YGZWQZD/LAMDA-SSL/docs/README.md

 ## Model Evaluation

-Semi-sklearn provides different evaluation indicators for different tasks, such as accuracy, precision, recall for classification tasks, mean squared error, mean squared logarithmic error, mean absolute error for regression tasks and Davies Bouldin Index, Fowlkes and Mallows Index, Rand Index for clustering tasks etc. In Semi-sklearn, the evaluation method can be called after getting the prediction results directly passed to the model in the form of a python dictionary as a parameter.
+LAMDA-SSL provides different evaluation indicators for different tasks, such as accuracy, precision, recall for classification tasks, mean squared error, mean squared logarithmic error, mean absolute error for regression tasks and Davies Bouldin Index, Fowlkes and Mallows Index, Rand Index for clustering tasks etc. In LAMDA-SSL, the evaluation method can be called after getting the prediction results directly passed to the model in the form of a python dictionary as a parameter.

 # Quick Start